|A Great Guide to the Gardens|

 Blue Star Amsonia (Amsonia tabernaemontana) is a beautiful perennial wildflower that grows to 3 feet tall and as wide and features clusters of exceptionally beautiful, tiny, light-blue star-shaped flowers beginning in May.
 The plant likes full sun to part shade, is easy to grow, and tolerates some drought.
 Bonus: The flowers make good cut flowers and, even more favored by gardeners, the lance-shaped foliage turns a beautiful yellow in the fall.
 Other common names include Blue Star Dogbane, Bluestar, Amsonia Blue, and Star Amsonia.

-The uniquely beautiful, feathery foliage of this plant suggests that it's Arkansas Blue Star (Amsonia hubrichtii) before it develops its beautiful light blue, star-shaped flowers.
-An Arkansas native, it's been named the 2011 Perennial Plant of the Year by the Perennial Plant Association.
-To see it in full bloom and learn more about its charms, click here.
+The lovely, feathery foliage of Arkansas Blue Star (Amsonia hubrichtii) make it a big favorite of many gardeners, and it goes on to bear an enormous profusion of beautiful light blue star-shaped flowers.
+An Arkansas native, it was named the 2011 Perennial Plant of the Year by the Perennial Plant Association.
+(Note: To see it in full bloom, click here.)

 |'Fascination' Culver's Root|

 'Fascination' Culver's Root (Veronicastrum virginicum 'Fascination') is an herbaceous perennial that brings to the garden flowers of almost breathtaking beauty.
 Appearing in June, the flower spikes in color have been described as pink-purple, lavender, lilac, blue lilac, and otherwise, so feel free to come up with your own description.
-The plant itself does best in full sun to partial shade with adequate moisture, grows to 3 feet in height and 4 feet wide, and is very low maintenance.
-In addition to its beauty, the plant is very attractive to butterflies and the blossoms make superb cut flowers.
+The plant itself does best in full sun to partial shade with adequate moisture, grows to 3 feet in height and 4 feet wide.

 Blossoms of bright yellow and a neat, compact habit make the 'Lucky Yellow' Lantana (Lantana camarata 'Lucky Yellow') a cheery addition to any garden.
 Lantanas, which grow beautifully in the Ozarks, do well sun or part shade and can take dry soil.
 The "Lucky" series are considered dwarf lantanas.
 This one grows in a mound to about 15 inches high and as wide, making it perfect as edging for the border, or, for that matter, as a container plant.
 How can you lose?